carlosefr/vagrant-templates/README.md

     ...
 end
 ```

 The templates that need to install/update the VirtualBox Guest Additions already (re)enable `auto_update` explicitly.

 ### Clock Drift

-On older hosts the (VM) clocks may drift quite significantly with paravirtualization enabled, and I never quite figured out how to fix it.
-If you notice this happening, just add the following to your `~/.vagrant.d/Vagrantfile`:
+On older machines, the (VM) clocks may drift quite significantly with paravirtualization enabled.
+This is unlikely to happen nowadays but, if it does, add the following to your `~/.vagrant.d/Vagrantfile`:

 ```ruby
 Vagrant.configure(2) do |config|
     ...